 - At least one course beyond the introductory course in a related area such as Biology/Biochem (e.g. Genetics, Biochemistry, Cell and Molecular Biology) or courses in physical science, engineering, mathematics, or computer sciences.

-Professor of Medical Science, Department of Molecular Biology, Cell Biology & Biochemistry
+Associate Professor of Biology, Department of Molecular Biology, Cell Biology & Biochemistry